Baltimore Airport Gym Joins Priority Pass

 What are ROAM Fitness airport gyms?

 Just for context, I first wrote about ROAM Fitness back in 2017.
-So far Baltimore is the first airport to get one of these facilities, though there’s a further one coming to Philadelphia in the coming months.
+So far the company has opened gyms at both Baltimore Airport and Philadelphia Airport.

-ROAM Fitness Baltimore is 1,175 square feet, and offers cardio equipment, stretching space, free weights, medicine balls, stability balls, a TRX system, and yoga props.
+ROAM Fitness Baltimore is 1,175 square feet, while ROAM Fitness Philadelphia is 1,250 square feet.
+Both studios offer cardio equipment, stretching space, free weights, medicine balls, stability balls, a TRX system, and yoga props.
 For what it’s worth, ROAM Fitness ordinarily charges $25 for a day pass, which seems reasonable when you consider that it also includes showers.

 This is a pretty cool concept, since there aren’t many opportunities to exercise at airports (well, aside from getting in steps by just walking the terminal).
 Personally I’m a bit surprised that this concept seems to be working at Baltimore Airport.
 You’d think that this would be most successful at a major international hub, though admittedly that’s also where space is typically the hardest to come by: